-Ablate means "to destroy."
-Cardiac ablation is a procedure that is used to destroy small areas in your heart that may be causing your heart rhythm problems.
+Cardiac ablation is a procedure that is used to scar small areas in your heart that may be involved in your heart rhythm problems .
+This can prevent the abnormal electrical signals or rhythms from moving through the heart.

 During the procedure, small wires called electrodes are placed inside your heart to measure your heart's electrical activity.
-These electrodes may also be used to destroy the bad areas of your heart.
+When the source of the problem is found, the tissue causing the problem is destroyed.

-Cardiac ablation procedures are done in a hospital laboratory by specially trained staff.
-This includes cardiologists (heart doctors) trained in electrophysiology, technicians, and nurses.
-The setting is safe and controlled to make your risk as low as possible.
+Cardiac ablation procedures are done in a hospital laboratory by trained staff.
+This includes cardiologists (heart doctors), technicians, and nurses.
+The setting is safe and controlled so your risk is as low as possible.

-You will be given a mild sedative before the procedure to help you relax.
+You will be given medicine (a sedative) before the procedure to help you relax.

 - The skin on your neck, arm, or groin will be cleaned well and made numb with an anesthetic.